 a registered nurse with a master’s degree in oncology nursing who specializes in the care of cancer patients.
 Oncology nurse specialists may prepare and give treatments, monitor patients, prescribe and provide supportive care, and teach and counsel patients and their families.
 See also cancer care team.

 a person with a master’s degree in social work who is an expert in coordinating and providing non-medical care to patients.
-The oncology social worker counsels and assists people with cancer and their families, especially in dealing with the non-medical issues that can result from cancer, such as financial problems, housing (when treatments are given at a facility away from home), and child care.
+The oncology social worker counsels and assists people with cancer and their families, especially in dealing with the non-medical issues of cancer, such as financial problems, housing (when treatments are given at a facility away from home), and child care.
 See also cancer care team.

 in breast cancer treatment, surgery done right after the biopsy (procedure to diagnose the cancer).
 The patient is given general anesthesia and does not know until waking up if the diagnosis was cancer or if extensive surgery (for instance mastectomy) was done.
 Once the only option in breast cancer, the one-step procedure is now rarely used, having been replaced by a two-step approach.
 See also anesthesia, biopsy, mastectomy, two-step procedure.

 surgery to remove the ovaries.
+The fallopian tubes are often removed at the same time (salpingo-oophorectomy).
 See also ovary.

 a medical doctor who specializes in eye diseases.